chatox/networks-science-course/practicum/as03_pagerank.md

 # 7. Compute one variant of PageRank

 Implement at least one variant of PageRank.
-Two ideas follow, but feel free to experiment with your own:
+Three ideas follow, but feel free to experiment with your own:

 1. Restarting to a certain subset of nodes (e.g., .gov.uk or .ac.uk sites)
 1. Dividing by log of degree (or some other transformation) instead of degree